darkterra/OLD-Node-Nas-Manager/README.md

 >npm intall

-Then run the service :
+Then run the deamon :

 >node server.js